nabto/nabto-push-demo/device/README.md

-# uNabto device stub
+# uNabto Device Stub for Push Demo

 Device made to show how to use push notifications with Nabto.
+Remember to clone recursively to also get the uNabto submodule.
+If you forget, you can run `git submodule update --init` in the device subdir.

 ## Usage: